 Tread-softly is known to flower year-round.
 It occurs naturally in sandhills, scrub, pine and scrubby flatwoods, and ruderal and disturbed areas.
 It attracts many butterflies and other pollinators.

-It’s easy to see how tread-softly gets its common name, and its scientific name is just as telling.
-The genus Cnidoscolus is derived from the Greek cnid, meaning “nettle” and scolus, meaning “thorn.”
+It’s easy to see how Tread-softly gets its common name, and its scientific name is just as telling.
+The genus name Cnidoscolus is derived from the Greek cnid, meaning “nettle” and scolus, meaning “thorn.”
 The species epithet comes from the Latin stimul, meaning “to goad, prod or urge,” as in a “stimulus.”

 Family: Euphorbiaceae (Spurge family)

 Native range: nearly throughout Florida

 To see where natural populations of tread-softly have been vouchered, visit florida.plantatlas.usf.edu.